advancing research at the intersection of geospatial science, epidemiology, & the environment to improve health

 Study on air pollution exposure and NAFLD using a US hospitalizations database (published in Environmental Research)

-2) Intervention research to modify personal exposures to environmental pollutants: We conduct translational research to empower people with information to modify their personal exposures to environmental factors that have been shown to impact health – an important consideration in light of climate change.
+3) Translational research for population health impact: We are committed to empowering people with information to understand and/or modify their personal exposures to environmental factors that have been shown to impact health – an important consideration in light of climate change.
 For example, outdoor air pollution is a known risk factor for lung cancer and other adverse health outcomes such as stroke.
 Our work has incorporated modern technologies in wearable air pollution sensors and is in collaboration with experts in epidemiology, environmental health, behavioral science, and climate change.
 We are a proud and active partner of the Climate Impact Program at Plume Labs by AccuWeather.

 Educational intervention study on promoting air pollution knowledge using wearable air pollution sensors (funded by Prevent Cancer Foundation)